Jason2Brownlee/blog/content/posts/best-score-on-machine-learning-dataset.md

 ---
 date: '2025-01-29T16:08:24+11:00'
-title: 'Best Score on Machine Learning Datasets'
+title: 'Best Scores on Machine Learning Datasets'
 ---

 For about 20 years, I've been obsessed with the idea of getting the best score for a machine learning dataset.